Morgan Stanley Increases Schrödinger (NASDAQ:SDGR) Price Target to $39.00

-Schrödinger (NASDAQ:SDGR – Get Rating) had its price objective lifted by Morgan Stanley from $38.00 to $39.00 in a report issued on Friday morning, Benzinga reports.
-The firm currently has an equal weight rating on the stock.
+Schrödinger (NASDAQ:SDGR – Get Rating) had its price target raised by Morgan Stanley from $38.00 to $39.00 in a report issued on Friday, Benzinga reports.
+The firm currently has an “equal weight” rating on the stock.
+Morgan Stanley’s price target would suggest a potential upside of 62.98% from the company’s current price.

-A number of other equities analysts have also weighed in on the company.
-Piper Sandler upped their price objective on Schrödinger from $86.00 to $87.00 and gave the stock an overweight rating in a research note on Thursday, January 19th.
-BMO Capital Markets dropped their price objective on Schrödinger from $83.00 to $78.00 and set an outperform rating for the company in a research note on Wednesday, March 1st.
-The Goldman Sachs Group started coverage on Schrödinger in a research note on Monday, December 19th.
-They issued a neutral rating and a $23.00 price objective for the company.
-Finally, Citigroup upped their price objective on Schrödinger from $48.00 to $51.00 and gave the stock a buy rating in a research note on Tuesday, January 31st.
-Two analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, Schrödinger currently has an average rating of Moderate Buy and an average target price of $55.60.
+A number of other research analysts also recently issued reports on SDGR.
+The Goldman Sachs Group began coverage on shares of Schrödinger in a research report on Monday, December 19th.
+They set a “neutral” rating and a $23.00 price objective on the stock.
+BMO Capital Markets reduced their price objective on shares of Schrödinger from $83.00 to $78.00 and set an “outperform” rating on the stock in a research report on Wednesday, March 1st.
+Citigroup boosted their price objective on shares of Schrödinger from $48.00 to $51.00 and gave the company a “buy” rating in a research report on Tuesday, January 31st.
+Finally, Piper Sandler upped their target price on shares of Schrödinger from $86.00 to $87.00 and gave the stock an “overweight” rating in a research report on Thursday, January 19th.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat, Schrödinger has a consensus rating of “Moderate Buy” and a consensus price target of $55.60.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in SDGR.
-Woodline Partners LP raised its holdings in shares of Schrödinger by 425.0% in the second quarter.
-Woodline Partners LP now owns 571,126 shares of the company’s stock worth $15,083,000 after buying an additional 462,345 shares during the period.
-JPMorgan Chase & Co. raised its holdings in shares of Schrödinger by 44.2% in the second quarter.
-JPMorgan Chase & Co. now owns 435,064 shares of the company’s stock worth $11,490,000 after buying an additional 133,277 shares during the period.
-Stephens Investment Management Group LLC raised its holdings in shares of Schrödinger by 7.6% in the third quarter.
-Stephens Investment Management Group LLC now owns 776,532 shares of the company’s stock worth $19,398,000 after buying an additional 54,683 shares during the period.
-Lazard Asset Management LLC raised its holdings in shares of Schrödinger by 4.1% in the third quarter.
-Lazard Asset Management LLC now owns 645,861 shares of the company’s stock worth $16,133,000 after buying an additional 25,550 shares during the period.
-Finally, Pura Vida Investments LLC raised its holdings in shares of Schrödinger by 10.6% in the third quarter.
-Pura Vida Investments LLC now owns 260,000 shares of the company’s stock worth $6,495,000 after buying an additional 25,000 shares during the period.
-68.70% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Greenwood Capital Associates LLC lifted its stake in Schrödinger by 3.1% during the 4th quarter.
+Greenwood Capital Associates LLC now owns 19,574 shares of the company’s stock valued at $366,000 after acquiring an additional 592 shares during the period.
+Arizona State Retirement System increased its holdings in Schrödinger by 3.9% in the 4th quarter.
+Arizona State Retirement System now owns 16,627 shares of the company’s stock worth $311,000 after acquiring an additional 628 shares in the last quarter.
+SG Americas Securities LLC increased its holdings in Schrödinger by 19.7% in the 2nd quarter.
+SG Americas Securities LLC now owns 3,993 shares of the company’s stock worth $105,000 after acquiring an additional 657 shares in the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. grew its holdings in Schrödinger by 3.1% during the 4th quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 23,241 shares of the company’s stock valued at $434,000 after buying an additional 703 shares in the last quarter.
+Finally, MetLife Investment Management LLC grew its holdings in Schrödinger by 2.8% during the 3rd quarter.
+MetLife Investment Management LLC now owns 28,338 shares of the company’s stock valued at $708,000 after buying an additional 769 shares in the last quarter.
+Institutional investors own 68.70% of the company’s stock.

 Schrödinger Company Profile